 The CSD may make Issuer information available to a third party with prior approval of that Issuer and in terms of the Act and rules.

-The CSD must have in place clear guidelines for employees regarding the security and confidentiality of confidential information
+The CSD must have in place clear guidelines for employees regarding the security and confidentiality of confidential information.

 The CSD must to the best of its ability, keep confidential information that it has in its possession arising out of either its commercial services or regulatory functions in a manner that does not allow for a conflict of interest to arise.